 This is Prospect Hill.
-See what is left of the trench down the center of the picture, even this many years later?
-The Union troops were storming up from the left side of this photo to find the Confederates comanding control of the hill.
+You can see what is left of the trench down the center of the picture, even this many years later!
+The Union troops were storming up from the left side of this photo to find the Confederates commanding control of the hill.

 Looking down from Prospect Hill, you can see the Confederate Memorial Pyramid that was built in 1903 out of Virginia Granite.
 It was placed near the railroad tracks to be visible to train travelers.